Dysons: Services

-As well as route services in Melbourne, since the late 1970s Dyson have operated services under contract to V/Line.
+Since the late 1970s, as well as running route services in Melbourne, Dyson have operated services under contract to V/Line.
 In February 1989, all of Dyson's existing long coach services were integrated into the V/Line network.
 Dyson operate V/Line services as far afield as Batemans Bay, Canberra, Griffith and Adelaide.

 From 2002 until December 2007, Dyson operated a service in New South Wales between Parkes and Condobolin under contract to CountryLink.
 In January 2015, Dyson commenced operating five-year contracts to operate services for NSW TrainLink from Wagga Wagga to Griffith, Cootamundra to Tumbarumba, Cootamundra to Bathurst/Dubbo and Parkes to Condobolin.

-In September 2024, the Victorian Government announced that Dysons have been awarded a new ten-year bus contract to operate buses in northern Melbourne.
+In September 2024, the Victorian Government announced that Dysons had been awarded a new ten-year bus contract to operate buses in northern Melbourne.
 As part of the new contract, it would retain roughly half of its existing routes (mostly north of the M80 Ring Road and east of Sydney Road), and would also gain five bus routes operated by Panorama Coaches.
 However, it would lose the other half of its existing routes.
 All but one (route 504) of its former Northern Bus Lines routes were lost to CDC Melbourne.
 Route 504, the two former Moonee Valley routes it acquired in February 2024 (routes 503 and 506), and nine other inner-north Melbourne routes were lost to Kinetic Melbourne.
 The new contracts and changes in bus operators commenced on 1 July 2025.

 Fleet

-As of June 2024, the fleet consisted of 690 buses and coaches.
-Dyson's official fleet livery is white with green stripes however newer buses which operate route services in Melbourne are painted in the Public Transport Victoria livery.
+As of June 2024, Dysons fleet consisted of 690 buses and coaches.
+Dysons official fleet livery is white with green stripes however newer buses which operate route services in Melbourne are painted in the Public Transport Victoria livery.
 Some coaches are painted in V/Line livery and NSW TrainLink livery.

+Acquisition by Kinetic

+In May 2026, it was announced that, after operating for 73 years, Dysons was to be bought by the Australian-based multinational bus company Kinetic, Australasia’s largest bus operator.